diegopego/diego-harbour-xbase-script/README.md

 # xbase-script

-xBaseScript is an xBase language (dBase/FoxPro/Clipper/[x]Harbour Interpreter, implemenmted in the Clipper/Harbour/xHarbour dialects, implementing a complete Clipper Pre-Processor (supporting the [x]Harbour extensions).
+xBaseScript is an xBase language (dBase/FoxPro/Clipper/[x]Harbour Interpreter, implemenmted in the Clipper/Harbour/xHarbour dialects - including a complete Clipper Pre-Processor (supporting the [x]Harbour extensions.

 The implementation is mostly contained in a single PRG source file (pp.prg - as it started as a Pre-Processor implementation and later grew to a full interpreter